 By sacrificing one cow every few weeks to feed my three cats and one dog, I am saving 4 lives instead of one.
 (I am not good at math so let’s pretend it does take one cow to feed our cats and dogs even though I do know cat food is made out of pretty much all parts of different animals.)

 By sacrificing a few hundred animals that die in the process of getting my potatoes on the table, I am saving the lives of a few thousand animals that would be brutally slaughtered.

 You are not saving the lives of anyone by judging me.
 The world is not changed by those who don’t do anything but by those who do something.
 So while you are pretending that one person cannot possibly make a difference, I am being the difference.
 While you are proudly writing posts about vegans being hypocrites, I am making conscious decisions every minute, asking myself: How can I be better right now?
 How can I harm the least animals?

-But it doesn’t matter how hard you try to convince yourself that you are above everyone else and that you don’t believe you are doing anything wrong by eating a steak, you cannot deny your humanity and your morals the second someone slaps your partner in the face.
+But it doesn’t matter how hard you try to convince yourself that you are above everyone else and that you don’t think you are doing anything wrong by eating a steak, you cannot deny your humanity and your morals the second someone slaps your partner in the face.
 At that moment, everyone has basic morals and everyone knows right from wrong.

 To quote my favourite animal rights advocate, Colleen Patrick-Goudreau:

 Don’t do nothing because you can‘t do everything.
 Do something.
 Anything.